stefaniuk/dotfiles-v1/doc/best-practices/security.md

 Security
 ========

-A guide for practicing safe web.
+A guide for practising safe web.

 Think
 -----